sweeney/dotfiles/README.md

 # dotfiles
-todo: put in some effort here
+todo: put in some effort here?